jcardonadcdev/DevSummit2014-realtime/README.md

 - Set the message rate to be 1 message per 100 ms
 - Click the play button to start the simulation
 - Check the GeoEvent Processor Manager's Monitor tab to make sure data is flowing through the system

+### Using Python script
+- Open a command prompt or terminal window
+- Navigate to the scripts directory that is in the repository
+- Run "socket_feeder.py -h" to see the arguments for the script.
+They are:
+    - Mandatory
+        - Path to the simulated data file.
+The data is in "../data/WorkerSimulation.csv"
+        - TCP Socket port to connect to.
+If you imported the GeoEventConfig.xml file that came with the repository, the port is 5565.
+    - Optional
+        - -i interval between messages in milliseconds.
+The default is 100
+        - -n name of the machine to connect to.
+The default is "localhost"
+        - -s flag to skip the first line of the data file.
+The default is True
+        - -l flag to loop continuously through the data.
+The default is False

 ## Using the websites